It Is Essential to Make Learning Fun If We Want Motivated and Engaged Students

 If we want our students to stay motivated and engaged, then it is essential to make learning fun.
 Incorporating group projects, where students have to work together to develop something related to the topic, works very well for the students.
-By making learning interactive, it actively engages students and raises their interest in the current topic or unit.
+By making learning interactive, it actively engages students and raises their interest in the current subject or unit.

-Challenging students by providing hands-on dynamic activities that require critical thinking skills such as problem-solving, riddles, or reading comprehension questions sparks student interest and gets them thinking.
+Challenging students by providing hands-on, dynamic activities that require critical thinking skills such as problem-solving, riddles, or reading comprehension questions sparks student interest and gets them thinking.

 Sometimes allowing these activities to be performed in groups, creates more interaction between students and enforces the power of teamwork.
 These cooperative learning activities allow for more interaction between students, letting them learn through the process of listening and speaking or even trying to teach each other.

 The integration of technology can help students learn.
 Digital photography, video recordings, and internet games and quizzes provide practical learning experiences delivered in a fun way.